samsungexynos850/KawaKernel-A217X/README.md

 - cd into the kernel source
 - Run ./build_kernel.sh
 - Preferredly answer yes to clean build
-- Select what device you are going to build

 ## Installing KawaKernel from compiled source
 **Steps**
-- Check $SRC/out/arch/arm64/boot for 'Image' file when compiling is done
+- Check $SRC/Kawa/Flashable/KawaKernel-A217X.zip file when compiling is done
-- Insert Image file in KawaKernel.zip file (found in releases)
 - Flash the zip with a custom recovery

 # Warning